euroscipy/euroscipy_proceedings/papers/murri/murri.rst

 Except for Cython in "pure Python mode" and Numba, all runtimes run the unmodified Python code of FatGHoL.
 Cython in "pure Python mode" requires the addition of decorators to the Python code that specify the types of function arguments and local variables to increase speedup of selected portions of the code.
-Similarly, Numba uses the decorators ``@jit`` or ``@autojit`` to mark functions that should be compiled to native code (the `difference between the two decorators`__ is that that ``@autojit`` infers types at runtime, whereas ``@jit`` requires the programmer to specify them); we only used the ``@autojit`` decorator to mark the same functions that were marked as optimization candidates in the Cython experiment.
+Similarly, Numba uses the decorators ``@jit`` or ``@autojit`` to mark functions that should be compiled to native code (the `difference between the two decorators`__ is that that ``@autojit`` infers types at runtime, whereas ``@jit`` requires the programmer to specify them [#no-more-autojit]_); we only used the ``@autojit`` decorator to mark the same functions that were marked as optimization candidates in the Cython experiment.

+.. [#no-more-autojit] Note that in more recent versions of Numba, the
+                      two decorators have been fused into one:
+                      ``@jit`` uses the supplied types, or infers them if none are given.

 .. __: http://nbviewer.ipython.org/gist/Juanlu001/3914904